Training of Trainers: Facilitating Restorative Conferences

 - Trainers must offer IIRP professional development events in their prescribed sequence or configuration and must provide them as a whole day.

 - Trainers who provide other kinds of trainings must clearly identify in advance to their attendees when they are not IIRP professional development events.

 - Trainers must buy and provide each trainee with a copy of the paperback book related to each IIRP professional development day.
 The IIRP books ensure that trainees have permanent access to a wealth of information related to each topic without the burden of taking notes.

 - Trainers must pay the annual licensing fee.

 - All professional development materials (scripts, digital presentations, videos, role plays, etc.) are provided to licensed trainers.
 The IIRP wants to ensure that its materials are not being used by unauthorized trainers and that they are kept up-to-date.

-- IIRP professional development must be delivered as taught in the training of trainers and in accordance with updated materials to ensure they can be integrated with IIRP hybrid graduate courses.
+- IIRP professional development must be delivered as taught in the training of trainers and in accordance with updated materials to ensure they can be integrated with IIRP blended graduate courses.